Separable homology of graphs and the separability complex: Nonhyperbolicity of the separability complex

-The rest of the proof of the proposition is broken into three cases ($n>3,$ $n=3,$ and $n=2$).
-Suppose toward a contradiction that $\seplength{w(a, k, s, n)}\leq s-1.$ By \Cref{prop:arcs of disk diagrams}, a Van Kampen diagram of area at most $s-1$ has at most $2(s-2)$ boundary arcs.
-Let $D$ be a Van Kampen diagram for $w(a, k, s, n)$ over $\langle X_n\mid \Csep\rangle$ of area at most $s-1$.
-For $n>2,$ by \Cref{lemma: only one ri}, each region of $D$ has at most one of the elements of $\{r_i\}_{i=a}^{a+s-1}$ as a subword of its boundary relation.
-Likewise, for $n=2$, each region of $D$ has at most one of the elements of $\{r_{a+2i}\}_{i=0}^{s-1}$ as a subword of its boundary relation.
+Suppose toward a contradiction that $\seplength{w(a, k, s, n)}\leq s-1.$ Then there is a Van Kampen diagram $D$ for $w(a, k, s, n)$ over $\langle X_n\mid \Csep\rangle$ of area at most $s-1$.
+By \Cref{prop:arcs of disk diagrams}, a Van Kampen diagram of area at most $s-1$ has at most $2(s-2)$ boundary arcs.
+By \Cref{lemma: only one ri}, each region of $D$ has at most one of the elements of $\{r_i\}_{i=a}^{a+s-1}$ as a subword of its boundary relation.
 Since $D$ is a Van Kampen diagram for a positive word, the sum of the lengths of boundary arcs of $D$ is equal to $|w(a, k, s, n)|$ (see \Cref{lemma: positive-words-wedge-disks}).
 The contradiction we will obtain is that the sum of the lengths of all boundary arcs of $D$ is less than $|w(a, k, s, n)|$ for large enough values of $a$ and $k$.

-We will complete the proof of the proposition assuming the following two claims, the first of which gives an upper bound for the length of any boundary arc of $D$ and the second of which gives an upper bound for the sum of the lengths of boundary arcs of $D$.
+We will complete the proof of the proposition assuming the following two claims, the first of which gives an upper bound for the length of any boundary arc of $D$.
+The second claim gives an upper bound for both the length of subwords of $w(a, k, s, n)$ containing no $r_i$ as a subword and the sum of the lengths of boundary arcs of $D$.
 We then prove the claims.